AvisharSharan/ColorCraft/README.md

    - Copy CSS variables for direct use in your projects
    - Download a ZIP containing PNG swatch and text files
    - Click individual color cards to copy specific hex codes

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 👏 Acknowledgments